lsthomas/lsthomas.github.io/index.md

 ## About Me

 I am a Master's student at Ecole Polytechnique.
-I am looking for a PhD at the crossroad between physics and machine learning.
+I am looking for a PhD in Physics of disordered systems.

-## Research Interests

-- **Complex Systems:** applications to machine learning, finance, theoretical neuroscience.
-- **Mathematical Physics:** stochastic differential equations, statistical physics.

 <!-- ## News